Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Theoretical properties

-\begin{assumption} The first component of $X$ is $1$, representing an intercept term.
-Denoting by $Z \in \R^{p-1}$ the remaining components of $X$, we assume $Z$ is sub-Gaussian with $\E Z=0$, so there exists $\sigma_Z>0$ such that for each $u \in \R^{p-1}$ with $\|u\|_2=1$, and for all $\alpha \in \R$, $\E\{\exp(\alpha u^T Z)\} \leq \exp(\alpha^2 \sigma_Z^2/2)$. \end{assumption} The assumption that $\E Z = 0$ above is here only made for simplicity and is not essential for our main arguments.
+The assumption that the potential outcomes are sub-Gaussian and of bounded mean will be satisfied for example if they are bounded random variables, or if $r_t(X)$ for $t=0,1$ are sub-Gaussian with bounded mean and the errors $Y(t) - r_t(X)$ are sub-Gaussian.
+Assumption~\ref{as:subgX} that $\E Z = 0$ above is here only made for simplicity and is not essential for our main arguments.
 The sub-Gaussianity of $Z$ then implies in particular that the largest eigenvalue of $\Var(Z)$ is bounded.
 We also assume that $p$ is not too large compared to $n$, as is typical in the high-dimensional statistics literature, and also place a lower bound on $p$ and $s$ to simplify the statements of the results to follow.

 \begin{assumption} There exists a sequence $(a_n)_{n=1}^\infty$ with $\lim_{n \to \infty} a_n = 0$ such that $\log(p) / n = a_n$.
 Furthermore $p \geq 2$ and $s \geq 1$. \end{assumption}